 The standard way by which institutions give public attestation of the educational quality of their degree programs is accreditation.
-The TST member schools and TST itself are members of the Association for Theological Schools in the United States and Canada, and their degree programs are accredited by the ATS' Commission on Accrediting.
-Our nine "conjoint" degree programs, which lead to degrees conjointly conferred by the University of Toronto, have the additional endorsement of the University of Toronto, which is ranked among the world's top research universities.
+TST member schools and TST itself are members of the Association for Theological Schools (ATS) in the United States and Canada, and their degree programs are accredited by the ATS Commission on Accrediting.
+The nine "conjoint" degree programs, which lead to degrees conjointly conferred by the University of Toronto, have the additional endorsement of the University of Toronto, which is ranked among the world's top research universities.
 The ThM and ThD programs are approved by the Ontario Council on Graduate Studies.

 How big is TST?

-In 2010-2011, 1652 students attended the Toronto School of Theology member schools.
+In 2010-2011, 1652 students attended TST member colleges.
 Of these, 1171 were enrolled at the basic degree level, and 481 at the advanced degree level.
 639 students studied full time, while 1013 studied part time.
-There are 91 regular faculty members within the Toronto School of Theology, appointed by the seven colleges.
-When adjunct faculty members are included, we have a faculty strength of about 250.
+There are 91 regular faculty members within TST, appointed by the seven colleges.
+When adjunct faculty members are included, there are about 250 total faculty.
 Adjunct faculty members are normally part-time, and may not teach courses every year.